Soccer Lingo And Terminology

 Goal (Net): Goal is also a term that refers to the net (which is where you try to score).

 Goalie: A position in soccer with the job of guarding the goal.
 They are the only players who are allowed to use their hands.

-Forward: Attacking position, are the furthest up the field and are the ones scoring the most goals.
+Forward: Soccer’s attacking position, these players are the furthest up the field and are the ones scoring the most goals.

 Penalty Area: Made up of two boxes, the six and 18-yard boxes.
 The goalie may use his hands anywhere in the area.